Arash-abraham/File-Store/README.md

 ---

 <div align="center">
-Made with ❤️ using Laravel & Tailwind CSS
+Made with ❤️ using Laravel & JavaScript and Tailwind CSS
 </div>